-This guide is intended to provide a starting point for researching topics in LGBT history in the United States.
+This guide is intended to provide a starting point for researching topics in LGBTQIA+ history in the United States and was originally developed to support a section of HIST 3399 Special Topics in History.

 This guide is not comprehensive; it does not list all of the resources on this topic or in related disciplines owned by the Library or available on the Internet.
 This guide serves merely as a starting point for research.

-Shorthand such as LGBT, GLBT, GLBTQ, LGBTQQ, LGBTI, LGBTTQQIAAP, QUILTBAG, and many other varying abbreviations and acronyms may be seen in use to broadly represent sexual identity-based and gender identity-based communities, including gay, lesbian, bisexual, transgender, transsexual, queer, questioning, intersex, asexual, polysexual, and ally/straight ally.
+Shorthand such as LGBTQIA+, LGBTQ, LGBT, LGBTTQQIAAP, and many other varying abbreviations and acronyms may be seen in use to broadly represent sexual identity-based and gender identity-based communities, including gay, lesbian, bisexual, transgender, transsexual, queer, questioning, intersex, asexual, polysexual, and ally/straight ally.

-In beginning research concerning LGBT history, it may be helpful to understand some foundational definitions related to "LGBT."
+In beginning research concerning LGBTQIA+ history, it may be helpful to define some related terms.

 The following definitions are taken (either direct quote or paraphrase) from the Historical Dictionary of the Lesbian and Gay Liberation Movements.